 - Share your experience on EU Code Week website and inspire others.

 - Follow EU CodeWeek on Twitter and Facebook.

 EU Code Week background

 EU Code Week is a grass-root movement run by volunteers who promote coding in their countries as Code Week Ambassadors.
 In 2015, more than half a million people participated in 7,700 coding events in 46 countries in Europe and beyond.

 As part of its strategy for a Digital Single Market, the European Commission is supporting EU Code Week and other independent initiatives which aim to boost digital skills, including programming, for different target groups.
 The Commission will also address digital skills and expertise in future initiatives on skills and training and will develop a digital skills strategy.

 EU Code Week has attracted the support of coding and education movements like CoderDojo and RailsGirls and of major tech and IT companies who are all helping bring coding to millions of children for example by offering coding taster sessions, by developing learning modules and helping to train teachers.

 Under the Grand Coalition for Digital Jobs, Microsoft, Liberty Global, Facebook and SAP together with European Schoolnet have launched the EU Coding Initiative and many more Grand Coalition partners organise events during EU Code Week.

-Following the popularity of the EU Code Week, Africa Code Week will be organised for the first time in 2015.
-Led by a multi-stakeholder partnership, Africa Code Week will be taking place in 10 African countries with over 1,000 coding events for kids and adults expected across the continent.
+Following the popularity of the EU Code Week, Africa Code Week was organised for the first time in 2015.
+Led by a multi-stakeholder partnership, Africa Code Week took place in 30 African countries with over 1,000 coding events, involving 150,000 for kids and adults across the continent.